-- Traffic Penalty Tribunal appeals occur when a PCN has progressed through an informal challenge and a representation to the County Council but is still outstanding. - 7.
+- 6. Traffic Penalty Tribunal appeals occur when a PCN has progressed through an informal challenge and a representation to the County Council but is still outstanding. - 7.
 Very few cases are not resolved by the Council which result in a PCN appeal progressing to the Traffic Penalty Tribunal (TPT) who are specially qualified legal professionals working for the Parking & Traffic Regulations Outside London national Committee (PATROL).
 This adjudication decision is legal and binding on both parties and brings a final determination as to whether the penalty charge was correctly served or not and therefore whether it should be cancelled or not.
 For Dorset, 0.24% of PCN's issued are formally appealed compared to a national average of 0.35% (latest TPT figures).
 These low percentages are indicative of the high and consistent quality of enforcement, from PCN issue to appeal service.

-For 2014/15 (latest national figures), of those appeals decided by an Adjudicator, 47% were refused in favour of Dorset County Council (DCC), compared with 56% average in England and Wales.
-An extract from the Traffic Penalty report is reproduced below for comparison.
+For 2014/15 (latest national figures), of those appeals decided by an Adjudicator, 76.9% were refused in favour of Dorset County Council (DCC), compared with 43.2% average in England and Wales.
+An extract from the Traffic Penalty report is reproduced on the next page for comparison: